allegroai/clearml-docs/docs/webapp/applications/apps_hpo.md

 ---

 :::info Pro Plan Offering
-The ClearML HPO App is available under the ClearML Pro plan
+The ClearML HPO App is available under the ClearML Pro plan.
 :::

 The Hyperparameter Optimization Application finds the set of parameter values that optimize a specific metric(s) for your